raphaelrochaw/regression/README.md

-Files used in the discipline Introdution to Machine Learning - Regression Models
+Files used in the course Introdution to Statistical Learning - Regression Models offered to the Animal Science Master and PhD Program of the Federal University of Minas Gerais, Brazil.

 Under continuous development!